zombico/SATI/README.md

 ## What SATI enables
 - **Stateless reconstruction** - no session store, conversations rebuilt from immutable records
 - **Tamper-proof history** - blockchain-style chain hashing for integrity
-- **Injection-resilient** - verified conversation history can't be manipulated
+- **Structured reasoning** - see what the AI was thinking, not just what it said

-Observe, audit, and control every LLM interaction using standard REST API patterns.
+- **Air-gapped operation** - local Ollama can run without internet

-**Interoperable LLM backends:** Anthropic and Ollama support
+Observe, audit, and verify every LLM interaction using standard HTTP/REST patterns.

 ## Quick Start